Youxi, Ruyuan County: History

 It was formed as a township in 1953.
 In 1993, it was upgraded to a town.
 In 2005, Liukeng Town (柳坑镇) was merged into the town.

 Geography

 The town is situated at the northeastern Ruyuan Yao Autonomous County.
 It is surrounded by Bibei Town on the north, Dongping Town on the west, Guitou Town on the east, and Yiliu Town on the south.

 The Xinjie River (新街水) flows through the town northwest to east.

 Economy

 The local economy is primarily based upon agriculture and local industry.
 Economic crops are mainly watermelon, sugarcane, and peanut.

 Demographics

-As of 2018, the National Bureau of Statistics of China estimates the township's population now to be 12,805.
+As of 2018, the National Bureau of Statistics of China estimates the current population of the township to be 12,805.

 Transportation

-The Provincial Highway S250 is a north–south highway in the town.
+The Provincial Highway S250 runs from north–south highway within the town.

-The National Expressway G0423 Lechang–Guangzhou Expressway passes across the town north to south.
+The National Expressway G0423 Lechang–Guangzhou Expressway, traverses the town from north to south.